eweser/eweser-db/packages/db/README.md

   - a new feature to the `db` package.
   - something from the to do list below.

-### Set up local dev
+## Set up local dev

 `npm install && lerna bootstrap`
 `npm run dev`

-The example apps are in in `packages/example-basic` and `packages/example-editor` etc. you
+This will run the example apps in `packages/example-basic` and `packages/example-editor` etc.

-Example apps will be served at http://localhost:8000/, http://localhost:8100/, http://localhost:8200/ etc.
+Example apps will be served at the dev urls listed above.

 Run unit tests by first starting the docker server (make sure you have docker running) with `npm run start-test-server` and then `npm run test`